Val Venis: Right to Censor (2000–2001)

 Shortly after, Venis underwent a complete change in persona and became a member of the Right to Censor (RTC) stable.
 Venis joined RTC after being abducted by Bull Buchanan and The Goodfather.
 He became a censorship-based character, directly contrasting with his previously provocative on-screen character.
 Of this change, Morley said in an interview that "the porn star gimmick and storylines kind of overshadowed my work," and that he wanted a more serious persona to better highlight his in-ring abilities and move towards being one of the WWF's top heels.
-Morley has gone on record saying, the Right To Censor character was his least favorite character, since he lost the core of his previous character and it was hard to wrestle wearing a tie and t-shirt.
-Right To Censor feuded with the Acolytes and the Dudley Boyz, culminating in an eight-man tag team match at Unforgiven, which RTC won.
+Morley has gone on record saying, the RTC character was his least favorite character, since he lost the core of his previous character and it was hard to wrestle wearing a tie and t-shirt.
+RTC feuded with the Acolytes and the Dudley Boyz, culminating in an eight-man tag team match at Unforgiven on September 24, which RTC won.
 On the October 12 episode of SmackDown!, Venis got a shot at the WWF Championship against The Rock but failed to win the title.
-At No Mercy, Venis teamed up with Steven Richards to face Chyna and Mr. Ass.
+At No Mercy on October 22, Venis teamed up with Steven Richards to face Chyna and Mr. Ass.
 After interference from Eddie Guerrero, RTC picked up the win.
-On the November 6 episode of Raw, Venis lost to The Undertaker.
+On the November 6 episode of Raw is War, Venis lost to The Undertaker.
 On the November 23 episode of SmackDown!, Venis defeated K-Kwik.
-Venis started a feud with Chyna, culminating in a match at Armageddon which Venis won.
-At the Royal Rumble, Venis competed in the Royal Rumble match where he was eliminated by The Undertaker.
+Venis started a feud with Chyna, culminating in a match at Armageddon on December 10 which Venis won.
+At the Royal Rumble on January 21, 2001, Venis competed in the Royal Rumble match where he was eliminated by The Undertaker.

-At WrestleMania X-Seven, RTC faced Tazz and the APA in a six-man tag match which RTC lost.
-The next night on Raw, he faced Kane for the Hardcore Championship but lost the match.
+At WrestleMania X-Seven on April 1, RTC faced Tazz and the APA in a six-man tag match which RTC lost.
+The next night on Raw is War, he faced Kane for the Hardcore Championship but lost the match.
 On the April 26 episode of SmackDown!, RTC faced The Undertaker in a 4 on 1 handicap match where the other members of the group walked out on Steven Richards.
 Venis stayed in RTC until they disbanded right before the Invasion storyline, feuding with Chyna and "The One" Billy Gunn during his tenure with the group.
-When RTC broke up and the Invasion began, Venis disappeared from WWF television while recovering from surgery on his hip to remove bone spurs from his motorcycle racing days.
+When RTC broke up in June and the Invasion began in July, Venis disappeared from WWF television while recovering from surgery on his hip to remove bone spurs from his motorcycle racing days.
 After recovering, he was kept off television along with several other wrestlers, for whom WWF bookers could not come up with any storylines.
+Instead, he worked in WWF's developmental territory Heartland Wrestling Association in late 2001.